Timothée Chalamet: 2017–2020: Breakthrough

-Established actor (2021–present)
+2021–present: Established actor

 In 2021, Chalamet portrayed a student revolutionary in Wes Anderson's ensemble comedy-drama The French Dispatch.
 The film had its world premiere at the 2021 Cannes Film Festival, where it generated positive reviews.
 Anderson wrote the role with Chalamet in mind.
-Brianna Zigler of Paste Magazine found him to be "perfectly attuned to Anderson's highly specified wavelength".
+Brianna Zigler of Paste found him to be "perfectly attuned to Anderson's highly specified wavelength".
 Chalamet starred as the main character Paul Atreides in Denis Villeneuve's film adaptation of the science fiction novel Dune, which premiered at the 78th Venice International Film Festival.
 Villeneuve stated that Chalamet was his only choice to play the role: "I needed that for the audience to believe this young man will be able to lead a whole planet."
-Dune received positive reviews with The Hollywood Reporter's David Rooney praising his "magnetic pensiveness [that] gives the coming-of-age element some heart" and Lewis Knight of Daily Mirror writing that "Timothée Chalamet completes his ascension to Hollywood leading man status".
-Dune earned over $400 million worldwide to emerge as his highest-grossing release.
+Chalamet received positive reviews for his performance, with The Hollywood Reporter's David Rooney praising his "magnetic pensiveness [that] gives the coming-of-age element some heart" and Lewis Knight of Daily Mirror writing that "Timothée Chalamet completes his ascension to Hollywood leading man status".
+Dune earned over $400 million worldwide to emerge as one of the year's highest-grossing films.
 In his final role of the year, Chalamet played a skater punk in Adam McKay's Netflix ensemble comedy film Don't Look Up.
 It received mixed reviews from critics.
 Justin Chang of the Los Angeles Times found Chalamet "sweetly sincere" in his small part.
 The ensemble cast of the film was nominated for a SAG Award.

 Chalamet reunited with Guadagnino in the road film Bones and All (2022), in which he starred alongside Taylor Russell as cannibal drifters.
-The project marked his first production venture, and he credited Guadagnino for mentoring him through the process.
+The project marked his first production venture, and Chalamet credited Guadagnino for mentoring him through the process.
 Bones and All premiered at the 79th Venice International Film Festival.
-Leila Latif of IndieWire praised the chemistry between Chalamet and Russell and took note of his "near-peerless ability to gently weep", and Jon Frosch of The Hollywood Reporter added that "Chalamet reminded us why he’s the best actor of his generation".
-That same year, he lent his voice to the Netflix adult animated musical special Entergalactic.
+Leila Latif of IndieWire praised the chemistry between Chalamet and Russell and took note of his "near-peerless ability to gently weep", and Jon Frosch of The Hollywood Reporter added that "Chalamet reminded us why he's the best actor of his generation".
+That same year, Chalamet lent his voice to the Netflix adult animated musical special Entergalactic.

-Chalamet will next reprise the role of Paul Atreides in the sequel to Dune, titled Dune: Part Two, and play Willy Wonka in the musical film Wonka, directed by Paul King.